Columbia Daily Spectator

-The Columbia Daily Spectator (known colloquially as Spec) is the student newspaper of Columbia University.
+The Columbia Daily Spectator (known colloquially as Spec) is the student-run newspaper of both Columbia University and Barnard College.
 Founded in 1877, it is the second-oldest continuously operating college news daily in the nation after The Harvard Crimson, and has been legally independent from the university since 1962.
 It is published at 120th Street and Claremont Avenue in New York City.
 During the academic term, it is published online Sunday through Thursday and printed weekly.
 In addition to serving as a campus newspaper, the Spectator also reports the latest news of the surrounding Morningside Heights community.
 The paper is delivered to over 150 locations throughout the Morningside Heights neighborhood.